-Sandra Stein received her Bachelor of Science degree from the University of Pennsylvania and her Juris Doctor degree from Temple University School of Law, having attended both universities on full scholarship.
-She is a member of the Bar in Pennsylvania and Washington, D.C.
-Stein concentrates her practice in securities class action litigation, legislative law and antitrust litigation.
+Sandra Stein is Of Counsel in Robbins Geller Rudman & Dowd LLP’s Philadelphia office.
+She concentrates her practice in securities class action litigation, legislative law and antitrust litigation.
 She served as Counsel to United States Senator Arlen Specter of Pennsylvania.
 During her service in the United States Senate, she was a member of Senator Specter’s legal staff and a member of the United States Senate Judiciary Committee staff.

-Stein served on the Board of Advisors of the Annenberg Institute of Public Service at the University of Pennsylvania.
+Sandra served on the Board of Advisors of the Annenberg Institute of Public Service at the University of Pennsylvania.
 She has produced numerous public service documentaries for which she was nominated for an Emmy and received an ACE award, cable television’s highest award for excellence in programming.
-Stein is a recipient of the National Federation of Republican Women’s "Best of America" award and has been honored by the White House, California State Senate and California State Assembly for her civic leadership.
+Sandra is a recipient of the National Federation of Republican Women’s "Best of America" award and has been honored by the White House, California State Senate and California State Assembly for her civic leadership.

-Stein has been active in a number of organizations, including the National Association of Shareholder and Consumer Attorneys (NASCAT), National Association of State Treasurers (NAST), the AFL-CIO Lawyers Coordinating Committee, the National Coordinating Committee for Multi-Employer Plans (NCCMP) and the International Foundation for Employer Benefit Plans (IFEBP), among others.
+Sandra has been active in a number of organizations, including the National Association of Shareholder and Consumer Attorneys (NASCAT), National Association of State Treasurers (NAST), the AFL-CIO Lawyers Coordinating Committee, the National Coordinating Committee for Multi-Employer Plans (NCCMP) and the International Foundation for Employer Benefit Plans (IFEBP), among others.

-Stein has addressed the National Association of Auditors, Controllers and Treasurers on the subject of corporate governance and its role as a positive force in future class action securities settlements.
+Sandra has addressed the National Association of Auditors, Controllers and Treasurers on the subject of corporate governance and its role as a positive force in future class action securities settlements.
 She has also spoken before numerous AFL-CIO conventions and hundreds of public and multi-employer pension funds.

-Temple University School of Law, J.D., 1966
+- Temple University School of Law, J.D., 1966

 - University of Pennsylvania, B.S., 1961

 - District of Columbia